-Well defined biosecurity protocols are the key to maintain a status quo health-wise and protect the pigs from unwanted disease outbreaks or zoonosis.
+Well-defined biosecurity protocols are the key to maintaining a status quo health-wise and protecting the pigs from unwanted disease outbreaks or zoonosis.

 Farm entrance biosecurity

-People are among the biggest risk factors when it comes to the introduction of diseases into pig productions.
-Having a clearly defined code of conduct when it comes to entry of the farm, can reduce the risk of people transmitting unwanted pathogens into the herd.
+People are among the biggest risk factors when it comes to the introduction of diseases into pig production.
+Having a clearly defined code of conduct when it comes to entry into the farm, can reduce the risk of people transmitting unwanted pathogens into the herd.